-Kiefer Sutherland's role as David, being one of the lead cast members, has the fewest lines amongst all leading and supporting cast members.
-At the same time, he has the most dialogue amongst the four vampire lost boys.
-This includes saying the name 'Michael', 118 times.
+Kiefer Sutherland's role as David, being one of the lead cast members, had the fewest lines amongst all leading and supporting cast members.
+At the same time, he had the most dialogue amongst the four vampire Lost Boys.
+This included saying the name "Michael," 118 times.

 In the opening sequence there is a random crowd shot that includes an older man in the distance with thick glasses wearing a Gothic looking hooded black robe.
 While his appearance is in line with the "spooky" factor of the film, he is in fact a semi-nomadic Christian.

 Corey Haim jammed with his co-stars between takes, and enjoyed the large props room.
 Precluded from the nightly parties held by the older actors, Haim bonded with Corey Feldman as they stayed in the hotel watching movies and visited the local arcade.

 Every year at the landmark Santa Cruz Beach Boardwalk in Santa Cruz, California, this film is screened as part of the park's free summer movie series.
 Beach goers may bring outdoor furniture and supplies to watch after sunset.
 Many features of the town shown can still be recognized, most notably the rides and games of the Boardwalk itself.

 Kiefer Sutherland was originally reluctant to star in the film, until he heard that Joel Schumacher had lined up INXS and Jimmy Barnes to sing some of the songs on the soundtrack.
 Kiefer had spent a summer in Australia when he was a child and became fans of their music.